 This is because young babies’ bodies haven’t managed to master sleeping regularly at night for longer periods.
 This is why they may cry or make noises.

 However, toddlers or older babies who cry and move whilst sleeping may be having nightmares or night terrors.
-Nightmares occur in the lighter, or REM (rapid eye movement) stages of sleep.
+Nightmares occur in the lighter, or REM sleep (rapid eye movement) active sleep stage.
+There are other stages of sleep too, including the deep sleep stage and the awake and alert stage.

-Night terrors, however, happens during the deeper stages of sleep (usually earlier in the night).
+Night terrors, however, happen during the deeper stages of sleep (usually earlier in the night).
 Babies may become rather upset or restless after a night terror.

 All young children have dreams but babies can only dream about what they know about.
 Babies don’t know about murderers and nasty people yet so they won’t be having bad dreams about that.
 Your babies’ dreams and nightmares are much more likely to be about their experiences throughout the day.
 Many scientists say that very young babies process any experiences they have learnt during the day when they go to sleep and a nightmare can be as simple as a memory of your leaving them for a point in the day.